angular-ui/ui-grid/FIRST_TIMER.md

 1. The .md files within the root directory of the project.
 These are visible only on github, through clicking on them.
 They generally deal with information for a contributor, such as this guide.
 These can be edited directly, then submitted.
 They are authored in markdown format, and can only be viewed in their rendered format on github - so you edit them then push to your fork, and look at them on github.
 2. The tutorial files.
-These are in misc/tutorial/*.ngdoc, and are built by the grunt-ngdocs processor into the dist/docs/partials directory.
+These are in misc/tutorial/*.ngdoc, and are built by the grunt-uidocs-generator processor into the dist/docs/partials directory.
 You can preview your changes through running `grunt dev` and looking at http://localhost:9003.
 These are again in markdown, but in a special ngdoc version of markdown.
 They can include end-to-end tests, and examples that are exportable to plunkr.
 The biggest gotcha is being careful with where you put the ":" in the name
 3. The api documentation.
 This is extracted from the comment blocks in the javascript (`src/` folder).
-It uses ngdoc format and is processed by the grunt-ngdocs tool.
+It uses ngdoc format and is processed by the grunt-uidocs-generator tool.
 Edits to this are done within the comment blocks in the code.

 All of this content can be edited with a text editor.

-The ngdoc generator has some tricks and tips.
+The uidocs generator has some tricks and tips.
 It is somewhat fussy about integrity - if you declare a method to be `@methodOf` something, then that something must exist.
-If it doesn't then you'll get an obscure error from grunt-ngdocs.
+If it doesn't then you'll get an obscure error from grunt-uidocs-generator.
 The best advice is to save often and keep checking that it's extracting and rendering properly - then if something gives an error you'll have a good idea of what you changed.
-If you make bulk changes then run grunt-ngdocs, and you get an error, you'll have very poor information about where the error is within the documentation set.
+If you make bulk changes then run grunt-uidocs-generator, and you get an error, you'll have very poor information about where the error is within the documentation set.

 ### Run the unit and e2e tests ###